SleepyJii/neohuxley-client/README.md

 For first time setup (assuming linux or WSL),
 - install docker
 - source `nhxclient.sh` in the project root
-- edit `nhxclient.config` with whatever short alias you want for your computer
+- edit `nhxclient.config` with whatever short alias you want your computer to have in neohuxley.net
 - talk to whoever is running the Headscale server and get an `$AUTH_KEY`
 - run `AUTH_KEY=$AUTH_KEY nhxclient launch`
 - Docker container will build and run in background.
 You can now do `nhxclient kill` to shutdown and `nhxclient launch` to restart freely without auth or state loss.